Where to Compost in Chicago

--Collective Resource - When you sign up on their website, enter "Zero Waste Chicago" in the comments section to help us track our our impact.
+-Collective Resource - When you sign up on their website, enter "Zero Waste Chicago" in the comments section to help us track our impact.

--Healthy Soil Compost - When you sign up on their website, enter "Zero Waste Chicago" in the "How did you hear about us?" field to help us track our our impact.
+-Healthy Soil Compost - When you sign up on their website, enter "Zero Waste Chicago" in the "How did you hear about us?" field to help us track our impact.

--The Urban Canopy - When you sign up on their website, select "Zero Waste Chicago" in the "How did you hear about us?" field to help us track our our impact.
+-The Urban Canopy - When you sign up on their website, select "Zero Waste Chicago" in the "How did you hear about us?" field to help us track our impact.

 -Oak Park compost program